pangtodd/yrzTruly/planningLog.md

 * Sunday, 10/2 : Ugh, realzied I needed data to be stored in Firestore insde of arrays (were strings).
 Refactored inputs and displays to work correctly.
 * Monday, 10/3 : double ugh.
 I thought I need to make a database querry to get a random entry back...realized I can just use state.
 Could have kept strings.
 Anyway, refactored everythign to work.
 Figured out methods to filter entries via user input and how to display it on landing page.
 * Tuesday, 10/4 : Spent a lot of time figuring out how to get a user's display name entred into Firebase.
 Finally got it working.
 Now need to figure out how to add it automatically to a new entry.
+* Weds, 10/5: figured out how to automatically add username to entry, also got it to display on entries.
+Now working on getting "approved" field in new sign up form...then need to figure out how to get an admin vs. signed in user.